calyxir/www/content/tutorial/_index.md

 ## Logistics

-If you're interested in attending, please register for the **second day of tutorials** when filling out your [PLDI '23 registration][pldi-reg].
+If you're interested in attending, please register for the **Sunday tutorials and workshops** when registering for [PLDI '23][pldi-reg].
-If you're attending another co-located conference at FCRC and would also like to attend our tutorial, please reach out to [Rachit Nigam][rachit-email].
+If you're attending another co-located conference at FCRC '23 and would also like to attend our tutorial, please reach out to [Rachit Nigam][rachit-email].
+If you'd like to attend virtually, please also get in touch.

 ## Expectations